Oral Cancer Screening

 larkham house

-Oral cancer is often linked to lifestyle choices such as smoking, drinking, unhealthy diet, and sexual activity.
+Oral Cancer is often linked to lifestyle choices such as smoking, drinking, unhealthy diet, and sexual activity.

 Oral cancer is one of the fastest-growing cancers in the UK with over a 50% increase in cases within the last decade.